ryanmonro/instagram-data-download-json-tool/README.md

 My download came in three folders, and only folders 2 and 3 contained a media.json file.
 Your mileage may vary, especially if you posted more photos than I did.

+note: as far as I can tell, any posts that are 'not found' are ones that you've deleted from inside the app.
+Instagram handily reminds you that they once existed, but reassuringly doesn't give you a copy of the thing you deleted.

 ## Problems?

 Get in touch, I'd love this to be useful for everyone trying to make sense of their Instagram data.